-DFMS has been classified by the Internal Revenue Service as a not-for-profit organization exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code.
+DFMS and ERD have been classified by the Internal Revenue Service as not-for-profit organizations exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code.
 Therefore, no provision for income taxes has been made in the accompanying consolidated financial statements.